mjwgeek/USRP2M17-Selector/README.md

 Overview

   This project provides a web interface for managing M17 reflectors using the USRP2M17 Bridge system.

+  The install script now installs and configures USRP2M17 Bridge.

 Requirements